flotiq/flotiq-ui-plugin-chatgpt-faq-generator/Readme.md

 [[_TOC_]]

-# FAQ Generator Plugin Documentation
+# ChatGTP FAQ Generator Plugin Documentation

 ## Overview
-The FAQ Generator plugin automates the creation of FAQs from your content, streamlining the process of generating and saving FAQs to your desired field.
+The ChatGTP FAQ Generator plugin automates the creation of FAQs from your content, streamlining the process of generating and saving FAQs to your desired field.

 ## Usage